-Whale Watching with the Liguria Via Mare Consortium does not just mean spending an exciting day in the company of beautiful specimens of cetaceans, but also taking part in a naturalistic trip with high scientific value because, during our excursions, the researchers and biologists on board they collect data and images that are used for the purposes pursued by the projects we collaborate with.
+Whale Watching with the Liguria Via Mare Consortium does not just mean spending an exciting day in the company of beautiful specimens of cetaceans and birds, but also taking part in a naturalistic trip with high scientific value because, during our excursions, the researchers and biologists on board they collect data and images that are used for the purposes pursued by the projects we collaborate with.
 Many theses and publications have been elaborated on board our boats.

 The main projects we collaborate with (or have collaborated in the past) are:

 CIMA Foundation - International Center for Environmental Monitoring promotes and supports training, research and technological development in the field of biodiversity.

 The observation of the dynamics of the ecosystem, and in particular the monitoring of bio-indicators such as cetaceans, represent for the Foundation tools necessary for the proper management and conservation of the marine environment.
 The study of cetaceans requires an interdisciplinary approach: the collaboration of physicists, oceanographers, engineers, ecologists and biologists allows us to have a more global vision of the studied ecosystem.
 As part of the monitoring of the pelagic ecosystem, the experts of the CIMA Foundation participate in the whale watching excursions of the Liguria Via Mare Consortium with long-term objectives such as increasing the current state of knowledge on the ecological importance of the Pelagos area for top predators of the marine food chain and describe the baseline conditions necessary for assessing the conservation status of the species present.